karlomijoc23/MK-proptech/docs/mariadb-migration-plan.md

 # MariaDB Migration Blueprint

+> **Status:** Completed.
+The backend now runs on MariaDB using the document-store layer described below; this blueprint remains for documentation and future audits.

 ## 1. Background & Goals

 - Replace the current MongoDB persistence layer (Motor + custom tenant scoping) with MariaDB while preserving API behaviour and tenancy rules.